-Education is not a subject major; the Department offers an interdisciplinary major in Human Development and two minors, Secondary Education Studies or Museum, Field, and Community Education, in addition to two teacher certification programs.
+The Education Department offers an interdisciplinary major in Human Development and two minors, Education Studies or Museum, Field, and Community Education, in addition to two teacher certification programs.

 At the end of their course of study, our students will be able to:

 - demonstrate an understanding of social, cultural, psychological, philosophical, and historical foundations of education (and their applications to practice)

 - integrate and apply knowledge of human development across the fields of anthropology, education, psychology, and sociology

 - use content knowledge to design, evaluate, and interpret field experiences